 - Title of abstract (in English)

-- A maximum of 150-word abstract (in English)
+- A maximum of a 150-word abstract (in English)

 - Keywords (maximum of six words in English)

-Papers presented at the meeting will also be considered for publication in Semiotics 2018, the Yearbook of the Semiotic Society of America.
+Papers presented at the meeting will also be considered for publication in Semiotics 2019, the Yearbook of the Semiotic Society of America.
 The SSA Yearbook is an annual peer-reviewed publication series sponsored by the Semiotic Society of America, providing both a timely overview of current developments in semiotic research and a regular outlet for members of the Society to publish papers on their current work.
 Further details and deadlines will be specified in the Annual Conference Program.

 SSA Membership and Conference Registration Fees

-Please note that in accordance with Article 4, Section 4 of the SSA Constitution: “Only Individual, Student, and Honorary members in good standing may offer papers to the Program Committee for presentation at the Annual Conference of the Society.”
+Please note that in accordance with Article 4, Section 4 of the SSA Constitution: “Only Individual, Students, and Honorary members in good standing may offer papers to the Program Committee for presentation at the Annual Conference of the Society.”
 Membership must be in good standing at or before the time of abstract submission.

 - SSA Membership Dues (Regular) – $75.00USD

 - Conference Registration (Regular) – $175.00 (late registration of $200.00 after August 25, 2019) Onsite regular registration is $225.00

 - Conference Registration (Student) – $80.00 (late registration of $90.00 after August 25, 2019) Onsite student registration is $100.00